Introduction

 Road closures in place

-Bell Street is closed in both directions.
-Parking in the area will not be affected.
+Bell Street is closed in both directions to traffic until an estimated date of May 2024.
+Parking in the area is not affected.
 The Fish Quay is accessible to vehicles via Tanners Bank and Brewhouse Bank.

-- Residents/businesses west of the closure will still be able to access their properties/car park via Bedford Street, Borough Road, and Dock Road.
+• Residents/businesses west of the closure are able to access their properties/car park via Bedford Street, Borough Road, and Dock Road.

 The road closure will not affect access for pedestrians or cyclists.
 However, during periods where road space is unavailable, cyclists will be required to dismount and use the narrow footpath section adjacent to the closure on Bell Street.